- 1 Are you planning to BUILD a new HOUSE in Bangalore?

-The “Contract Agreement “with the Contractor would typically specify the job to be done and also the materials to be used for the building.
-In this regard, the architect would not only help in wording out the contract but also check the bills presented by the contractor at every stage to the client.
+The “Contract Agreement “with the Contractor would typically specify the job to be done along with the materials to be used for the building.
+In this regard, an Architect would not only help in wording out the contract but also check the bills presented by the contractor at every stage to the client.

 The job of supervising the construction may be left to the Architect, as he would understand the nuances of the materials better than the individual clients, thus leaving no room for overpricing and other undesirables.
 Involvement from the client’s side is an added advantage.